-A separate application must be made for any transfer from nursery to primary school.
+A separate application must be made for any transfer from nursery to primary school and from primary to secondary school.
 Please refer to the specific academy website for further information.

 National offer day

 This is the day each year on which local authorities are required to send the offer of a school place to all parents in their area.